gesinger/debugvideo-com/docs/segment-issues.md

 cat init-segment.mp4 segment3.mp4 > segment3-with-init.mp4
 ```

-Then you can use `ffprobe` and other utilites on `segment3-with-init.mp4`.
+Then you can use `ffprobe` and other utilities on `segment3-with-init.mp4`.
 :::

 ## Playing a segment independently